splunk/public-o11y-docs/gdi/get-data-in/connect/azure/azure.rst

 After you connect your Azure account to Observability Cloud, you can do the following:

 - Import Azure metrics, traces, and metadata.
+- :ref:`Send logs <ingest-azure-log-data>` to the Log Observer.
-- Use Observability Cloud tools to monitor your Azure services.
+- Use Observability Cloud tools to monitor your Azure services, such as :ref:`navigators <use-navigators-imm>` and dashboards :ref:`azure-dashboards`.
 - Filter Azure monitoring results using tags or dimensions such as ``region`` and ``host name``.
 When tagging, Splunk Observability Cloud only allows alphanumeric characters, and the underscore and minus symbols.
 Unsupported characters include ``.``, ``:``, ``/``, ``=``, ``+``, ``@``, and spaces, which are replaced by the underscore character.

 .. _azure-integration-prereqs: